emmahewson/mp3-swimmon/TESTING.md

 ### Accessibility

 I ran the site through the [Wave Web Accessibility Evaulation Tool](https://wave.webaim.org/).
-All pages passed the validation tests.
+There were some minor errors & warnings which I was unable to rectify which are detailed in the notes below.
+Based on the research done in to these errors, and the fact that they are mostly due to errors on the part of the validator or external code over which I have no control I have accepted them and marked the tests as passed for the purposes and scope of this project.
 For full results see the dropdowns below.

 <details><summary>Accessibility Results Table</summary>